BusySnailDesignLab/Busy-Snail-Filament-Changer/WIRING/README.md

 <br/>

-## Sample Images of Prototype Wirings
+## Sample Images of Prototype Wire Assemblies

-Here are some sample images of wiring used in prototyping of BSFC.
+Some example pictures from the prototype phase showing soldered and crimped wire assemblies according to the wiring diagram above in the order they appear in the diagram.

 <details>
-<summary>Sample Images of Prototype Wirings</summary>
+<summary>Prototype Wiring Pictures</summary>

 <br/>